-You can generate an SBOM through Contrast, through a simple API, or with a command through the Contrast command line interface (CLI (page 483)).
+You can generate an SBOM through Contrast, through a simple API, or with a command through the Contrast command line interface (CLI (page 490)).

-The Contrast SBOM meets the specifications of the OWASP's CycloneDX SBOM standard and contains information about the software that your application uses including:
+The Contrast SBOM meets the specifications of the OWASP's CycloneDX SBOM standard and the international open SPDX standard.
+It contains information about the software that your application uses including:

-- Libraries Open source and third-party components present in a codebase - · Licenses that govern the software components - · Versions of software components used in the codebase
+- · Libraries Open source and third-party components present in a codebase - · Licenses that govern the software components - · Versions of software components used in the codebase